xdg/vim-darkluma/README.md

 # vim-darkluma
-A dark, minimalist color scheme with balanced brightness
+A dark, minimalist color scheme with high contrast and balanced brightness.

 (still under development)